-Children in grades seven (7) or above and are who are at least thirteen (13) years of age, may visit the Library unattended, subject to the Library's Rules of Conduct and definition for appropriate behavior.
+Children are who are at least thirteen (13) years of age, may visit the Library unattended, subject to the Library's Rules of Conduct and definition for appropriate behavior.
 Definitions for appropriate and inappropriate behavior and the procedures for handling inappropriate behavior can be found in the Library Rules of Conduct.

 All children must be picked up by the Library's closing time.
 If the child is not picked up by closing time, City of Athens police will be notified.
-Two Library staff members will stay with the child until the police arrive.
+Two Staff members will stay with the child until the police arrive.
 Under no circumstance will staff take children home.
-In case of a medical emergency, library staff will call 911.
+In case of a medical emergency, Staff will call 911.